madsstorm/CodeAnalyzers.Episerver/README.md

 > **_Analyzes your code for Episerver best practices_**

 ### Intro
 **Code analyzers for Episerver** are [Roslyn](https://docs.microsoft.com/visualstudio/extensibility/getting-started-with-roslyn-analyzers) based analyzers that produce warnings in Visual Studio as you type.
+Roslyn analyzers can be installed per-project via a NuGet package.

 ### Examples
 | Code | Problem | Severity |